 This is a step farther than the Fourth Circuit went in Aigbekaen, for three reasons.
 First, in Aigbekaen, the decision was limited to the circumstances of the case, involving the forensic search of Aigbekaen’s electronic devices.
 But the rationale for the holding is not limited to electronic device searches and it should provide persuasive authority for applying the Aigbekaen-inspired approach that this Note proposes to all types of evidence searched and/or seized as part of a larger law enforcement investigation.

-Second, the Fourth Circuit opinion would only apply the nexus requirement in “nonroutine” searches, where the search is particularly invasive.131Past examples of non-routine searches include “strip, body cavity, or involuntary x-ray searches.”132 In his concurrence criticizing the majority Aigbekaen opinion, Judge Robinson argued that it “may be challenging to maintain a principled reason for not” extending the rationale to routine searches as well.133 Judge Robinson is right that the same rationale should extend to routine searches.
+Second, the Fourth Circuit opinion would only apply the nexus requirement in “nonroutine” searches, where the search is particularly invasive.131Id. at 720 (citing Flores-Montano, 541 U.S. at 152).
+Past examples of non-routine searches include “strip, body cavity, or involuntary x-ray searches.”132Montoya de Hernandez, 473 U.S. at 541 n.4.
+In his concurrence criticizing the majority Aigbekaen opinion, Judge Robinson argued that it “may be challenging to maintain a principled reason for not” extending the rationale to routine searches as well.133Aigbekaen, 943 F.3d at 729 (Robinson, J., concurring).
+Judge Robinson is right that the same rationale should extend to routine searches.

-But Judge Robinson’s fear that this extension will “eviscerate”134 the border search exception (by creating too many exceptions to the exception) misses the important point: that this is only relevant for the kind of scenario presented in Aigbekaen, where customs agents are conducting a search pursuant to a request from a separate law enforcement agency for an express purpose of uncovering evidence for a criminal investigation with no border nexus.
-Thus, extending the requirement will not “eviscerate” the border search exception as Judge Robinson feared.135
+But Judge Robinson’s fear that this extension will “eviscerate”134Id. the border search exception (by creating too many exceptions to the exception) misses the important point: that this is only relevant for the kind of scenario presented in Aigbekaen, where customs agents are conducting a search pursuant to a request from a separate law enforcement agency for an express purpose of uncovering evidence for a criminal investigation with no border nexus.
+Thus, extending the requirement will not “eviscerate” the border search exception as Judge Robinson feared.135Id.

 b.
 Level of Suspicion

 This Note’s standard requires a showing of probable cause at the border if that same search away from the border would require probable cause and a warrant (or a recognized warrant exception).
 Probable cause must be shown when (1) the search is conducted as part of a criminal investigation or at the direction of traditional law enforcement officers and (2) the required border nexus is absent.
 This is because such searches are not really border searches—they are searches for law enforcement that happen to take place at the border and therefore should be subject to the Fourth Amendment’s warrant and probable cause requirements.
 In Aigbekaen, the Fourth Circuit avoided ruling on the level of required suspicion because the government failed to show even reasonable suspicion.136Id. at 734 n.6 (“The Majority holds that the government lacked reasonable suspicion, leaving open what level of suspicion is generally necessary for this type of search.”).

 Courts have considered the proper standard to assign searches at the border before.
 As the Ninth Circuit stated in United States v.
 Cano, “no court has required more than reasonable suspicion to justify” a border search—including those with a law enforcement purpose.137Cano, 934 F.3d at 1015 (9th Cir.
 2019).
 The Ninth Circuit went on to hold that “manual searches of cell phones at the border are reasonable without individualized suspicion, whereas the forensic examination of a cell phone requires a showing of reasonable suspicion.”
 Id. at 1016.
 The Fifth Circuit explained in Molina-Isidoro, “[f]or border searches both routine and not, no case has required a warrant.”138United States v.
 Molina-Isidoro, 884 F.3d 287, 291 (5th Cir.
 2018).
 Molina-Isidoro, like Aigbekaen and Cano, deals with the vexing question of border searches of electronic devices after the Supreme Court’s ruling in Riley v.
 California, which recognized increased privacy interests in electronic devices in the context of a search incident to arrest.139Id. at 289.
 See also Riley, 573 U.S. 373.
 In Molina-Isidoro, the Fifth Circuit “decline[d] the invitation” to promulgate a rule about border searches of electronic devices post-Riley because the “search of Molina’s cell phone at the border was supported by probable cause.”140Molina-Isidoro, 884 F.3d at 289.
 This is evidence that the probable cause standard can be met, but courts are declining to require it, as they are resistant to abandon what they see as a traditional Fourth Amendment exception.
 Courts should require probable cause and a warrant or recognized warrant exception for searches at the border that are not truly border searches because they lack a border nexus.

 Courts should adopt a uniform standard outlining that when a search is conducted by border personnel (usually customs agents) for a criminal investigation, there must be a tie to a historic rationale or probable cause to suspect a transnational crime.
 Without this border nexus, the search (or seizure) should not be treated as a border search and therefore should be subject to the Fourth Amendment requirements of probable cause and a warrant or warrant exception.
 This standard will be easy for courts to implement, as it pulls from considerations they are already analyzing.
 The standard is also administrable for customs agents on the ground, while still applying meaningful limits to the otherwise limitless power of border searches.
 Section B applies this standard to concrete examples.